 Thicker blades combined with a wider, more obtuse cutting angle (typically 20-25 degrees on each side of the blade) mean that chefs must apply more pressure to slice through foods.

-Japanese steels have a higher carbon content, making the blades significantly harder (HRC 58 and above).
-Due to their harder steel, the blades can be thinner and the edge sharper (with a more acute angle) than German knives.
+Japanese steel has a higher carbon content, making the blades significantly harder (HRC 58 and above).
+Due to their harder steel, the blades can be thinner and the edges sharper (with a more acute angle) than German knives.
 KOTAI knives are hardened to HRC 59-60 and sharpened to a 15° angle on each side of the blade.
-The harder, thinner blades make Japanese steel knives like KOTAI extremely agile, precise, and less tiring to use.
+The harder, thinner blades make Japanese steel knives like KOTAI extremely agile, precise, and more effortless to use.

 This does not mean that knives made of German steel are bad - the “softer” steel allows them to take a bit more abuse than high-end Japanese equivalents.